meltwater/secretary/README.md

 ## TODO

-* Marathon connection to authenticate apps with their embedded appkey
+* Sign/encrypt query parameters in decrypt request to daemon (pack all of them into envelope)
 * Setuid secretary-cgi that decrypts the master key to avoid giving `secretary daemon` direct access to master private key.